iunigon/hbntq/_posts/2022-08-10-book-review-what-remains-of-heroes-by-d-benem.md

 ---
 date: 2022-08-05T20:19:05.000Z
 layout: post
-title: "What Remains of Heroes" by D. Benem
+title: What Remains of Heroes by D. Benem
 subtitle: 'Fantasy'
 description: >-
   This is my review of the "hardcore" fantasy novel "What Remains of Heroes" by David Benem, published in 2015 as a seemingly "traditional" fantasy-hero book.